 Fort Canning Park: This is another prominent historical garden that you should not miss when visiting Singapore.
 Spanning over 18 hectares of land, it is a hilltop attraction with a collection of nine gardens.
 Aside from a vast array of historical art and artefacts, the park also hosts the captivating Hotel Fort Canning.

 Day Seven: Departure

-A week in Singapore gives you enough time to gain a perfect overview of the region’s top attractions and sights.
-That’s not all, this itinerary is ideal for all, no matter if you are a tourist or even a long time expat who hasn’t yet fully checked off iconic Singapore delights.
+Our 7 days Singapore itinerary gives you enough time to gain a perfect overview of the region’s top attractions and sights.
+That’s not all, this itinerary is ideal for all, no matter if you are a tourist or even a long-time expat who hasn’t yet fully checked off iconic Singapore delights.
 So don’t delay; start planning your Singapore holiday and consider including some of the above stops in your much-awaited Singapore holiday.

 Frequently Asked Questions on Visiting Singapore

 Singapore is an island.
 The tiny nation has 63 islands including the main island.

 What is the currency of Singapore?

 The currency of Singapore is Singapore Dollars.